kfahn22/L-System-Pattern-Generator/instructions.md

 ## Palettes

 I have utiliized [https://supercolorpalette.com](supercolorpalette) to add the color palettes.
-For consistency, I have added two "dummy" palettes with all white and black, as well as a gray palette.
+For consistency, I have added two "dummy" palettes with white and black, as well as a gray palette.
 You can easily add more palettes by using the the supercolorpalette generator.
 Once you are happy with your colors, copy the url, and add it to the code in the selectPalette function (line 344).
 Remember to add the name of the color to the addPalettes dropdown or it will not appear in the paletteDropdown.

 ## Tips

-The Hilbert and Peano curve rule-sets have generated the best backgrounds for me.
+- The Hilbert and Peano curve rule-sets have generated the best backgrounds for me.
 I have found it generally best to stick to simple color palettes and use a fill with a lower alpha.
 My favorite backgrounds are created with the gear curve and supershape.

-One downside of creating a generic shape class is that the parameters are not, in general, optimized for specific shapes.
+- One downside of creating a generic shape class is that the parameters are not, in general, optimized for specific shapes.
 If you choose a shape and the scale is completely off, try editing either the shapeScale or the shape parameters.
 The ones to try first are a and b.

+- If you choose the line and have fill checked, nothing will appear.